Background pattern

 Teriflunomida Accord contains sodium

-This medication contains less than 1 mmol of sodium (23 mg) per tablet, which is essentially "sodium-free".
+This medicine contains less than 1 mmol of sodium (23 mg) per tablet, which is essentially "sodium-free".

-3. How to Take Teriflunomida Accord
+3. How to take Teriflunomida Accord

-Follow exactly the administration instructions for this medication as indicated by your doctor.
+Follow the instructions for administration of this medicine exactly as indicated by your doctor.
 In case of doubt, consult your doctor again.

 Adults